AI Oversight and Human Mistakes: Evidence from Centre Court: Empirical Results

 We provide an event-study version of Figure \ref{fig:HE} in Figure \ref{fig:ES}.
 This figure illustrates how the impact of AI oversight on umpire performance progresses over time by separately examining matches in the first half and second half of the period we study.
 The first group comprises tournaments from 2006 and the first half of 2007, while the second group includes tournaments from the second half of 2007 and those from 2008.
 Figure \ref{fig:ES} suggests that the shift in umpires' error types was not immediate, but instead took over a year to fully manifest.
 We chose this division into two time sub-periods to yield a similar number of observations in both groups, and the results are robust to breaking the tournaments into more time sub-periods, though the effects become more noisily estimated.

 Clearly, the key shift in errors occurs for the closest calls.
 What drives this shift?
 Figure \ref{fig:In} shows the tournament-specific rates at which umpires called a ball in when it bounced within 20 mm of the line, regardless of which side it bounced.
-Each of the 28 dots represents the rate at which balls were called in for a particular tournament that allowed challenges, sorted by time.
-The first observation is that this rate increased from 42.8\% to 49\% with the introduction of challenges.
-In 22 out of the 28 tournaments with challenges, umpires called the ball in more frequently than the mean of 42.8\% observed in tournaments without challenges.
-In addition, Figure \ref{fig:In} also suggests a gradual change, with umpires opting to call inside more frequently as time progresses, which could reflect increasing experience with AI oversight.
-The slope coefficient for the regression in Figure \ref{fig:In} is 0.45 pp per month (p-value=0.11), an effect that would translate to over 5.4 pp in a year.\footnote{Figure \ref{fig:InByserve} in the Appendix shows that these results are almost identical when broken down by serves and non-serves.}
+Each of the 28 dots represents the rate at which balls were called in for a particular tournament that allowed AI review, sorted by time.
+The first observation is that this rate increased from 42.8\% to 49\% with the introduction of AI review.
+In 22 out of the 28 tournaments with AI review, umpires called the ball in more frequently than the mean of 42.8\% observed in tournaments without AI review.
+Figure \ref{fig:In} suggests a gradual increase in the frequency of inside calls by umpires over time, which may reflect their growing adaptation to the psychological forces introduced by AI oversight.\footnote{The leading official we contacted, who played a key role in the deployment of Hawk-Eye in the ATP, confirmed that umpires were not explicitly instructed to call more 'ins' for close calls.} The slope coefficient for the regression in Figure \ref{fig:In} is 0.45 pp per month (p-value=0.11), an effect that would translate to over 5.4 pp in a year.\footnote{Figure \ref{fig:InByserve} shows that these results are almost identical when broken down by serves and non-serves.} Borrowing a common instrument from cognitive science used to study imperfect perception and cognitive limitations, we compare the psychometric curves across periods in Figure \ref{fig:Psychometric}.
+Both psychometric curves have similar slopes in the middle region, ensuring that the response we observe in the closest calls results from a shift in actions, and not from a change in information acquisition.